MARS-Group-HAW/model-soh/SOHLogisticsBox/README.md

 avoid blocked roads, restricted areas, and inaccessible routes.
 By dynamically adjusting to road attributes and truck-specific constraints, the **`SemiTruckRouteFinder`** ensures efficient and regulation-compliant routing for freight transport simulations.

+> ℹ️ **Note:**
+> In cases where the target location is not fully reachable due to road closures or constraint violations,
+> the `SemiTruckRouteFinder` will still return a valid route to the **closest possible point** near the destination.
+> This ensures that trucks do not fail silently and can reach at least a partial goal location.
+> Although this does require that the truck can move on the road it starts on.

+## Docker & ☁ICC Cloud Deployment

+The simulation can also be executed in the **cloud environment of HAW Hamburg** using the **Infrastructure Cloud Computing (ICC)** platform.
+This is particularly useful for large-scale experiments or performance-intensive runs.

+### Docker Setup

+A `Dockerfile` is provided in the project directory.
+It defines the build environment for the simulation, installs required dependencies, and sets up the execution context for MARS-based simulations.

+You can find it under:
+`SOHLogisticBox/Dockerfile`
+This Docker image can be built locally or pushed to a GitLab container registry to be deployed on the ICC.

+---

+### ICC Deployment

+The ICC-specific deployment files are located in:
+`SOHLogisticBox/`
+These files include:

+- **`deployment.yaml`**
+  Defines the job that runs the simulation inside the ICC cluster.

+- **`configmap.yaml`**
+  Injects the simulation configuration (e.g., initial truck data, output setup).

+- **`icc-config.yaml`**
+  Contains the connection configuration for the ICC cluster (Kubernetes context).

+- **`output-pvc.yaml`** & **`pvc-access-pod.yaml`**
+  Setup and access the persistent volume claim (PVC) used to store simulation results.

+> **Note:**
+> Running the simulation in the cloud **requires a valid ICC token and access to the Kubernetes cluster** of HAW Hamburg.
+> The credentials and token must be configured in your `icc-config.yaml`.
+These are **user-specific** and not included in the repository.

+---

+### Workflow Overview

+1. Build or pull the container image (e.g., from GitLab registry).
+2. Deploy the simulation via `deployment.yaml` using `kubectl`.
+3. Configuration is injected via `configmap.yaml`, and results are stored in the defined PVC.
+4. Once completed, results can be accessed via the `pvc-access-pod.yaml` utility pod.

+This setup enables automated and scalable simulation runs in the cloud — ideal for batch processing, testing different traffic scenarios, or exploring dynamic routing behaviors in high-load conditions.